bwssytems/ha-bridge/README.md

 # ha-bridge
 Emulates philips hue api to other home automation gateways.
-The Amazon echo now supports wemo and philip hue.
+The Amazon echo now supports wemo and philips hue.
 Build
 -----